Hendy/umbraco-look/README.md

 # Umbraco Look (Alpha)
 Look sits on top of [Umbraco Examine](https://our.umbraco.com/documentation/reference/searching/examine/) adding support for: text match highlighting, geospatial querying and tag faceting.
+Examine manages the indexes, whilst Look adds 'config-file-free' C# indexing and a lightweight querying API.

 [The NuGet Package](https://www.nuget.org/packages/Our.Umbraco.Look) installs a single assembly _Our.Umbraco.Look.dll_ with dependencies on: